WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta2/index.md

 ## New Core Features

-### Meadow Core Now Published as a Nuget Package
+### Meadow Core Now Published as a NuGet Package

-Meadow is now published as a [Nuget package](https://www.nuget.org/packages/Meadow/), so you don't have to manually reference the dll.
+Meadow is now published as a [NuGet package](https://www.nuget.org/packages/Meadow/), so you don't have to manually reference the dll.

 To use it, your application must target .NET 4.7.2.